RutujaS-2110/Project_01_ML_Hemoglobin_Anemia_Diagnosis_Prevention/README.md

 RandomForest generally requires less parameter tuning and is user-friendly, making it a practical choice for various health monitoring applications—from disease prediction to patient risk assessment.
 While no single model is universally the best, RandomForest’s balance of accuracy, interpretability, and robustness makes it a strong candidate for many health monitoring tasks.

-Further I created a Web Application by using Streamlit App which provides me with URL, Streamlit makes my work easier than ever (THE CONTENTS OF THE WEB APP ARE INTENDED FOR JOURNAL PUBLICATION, SO I NEED TO KEEP SOME INFORMATION CONFIDENTIAL UNTIL IT GETS PUBLISHED.
-I HAVEN’T PROVIDED MY WEBSITE URL HERE.
-THE CODES ARE INCLUDED AS THEY ARE NECESSARY FOR DEPLOYING THE APP THROUGH STREAMLIT.)
+Further I created a Web Application by using Streamlit App which provides me with URL, Streamlit makes my work easier than ever.

 To improve authenticity, I refered Hb levels from WHO site:
 WHO Hemoglobin (Hb) ranges for Normal, Mild, Moderate, and Severe Anemia: